The Columbus Public Health Body Art Program approves and inspects body art facilities in Columbus and Worthington.

 Any person who intends to operate a tattoo or body piercing business in Columbus or Worthington must contact Columbus Public Health.
-Plans must be submitted at least 30 days before the anticipated opening date.
+An application packet must be submitted at least 30 days before the anticipated opening date.
 The application packet is reviewed by the Body Art Program Coordinator and the on-site inspection for final approval to begin services will take place when the review is complete.

 Body Art Licensing Packet